johnodonnell123/johnodonnell123.github.io/pages/page_scrapy.md

 ```

 ## Parse Method (for production/time-series data)
 This was more straightforward as this data is organized in a table and is consistent betweeen pages.
 A varaible is created for the collection of table rows, and is then looped through as data for each row is extracted.
-I chose to also grab another field from the page outside of the table to become my common key between these two datasets.
+Another field is scraped from the page outside of the table to become a common key between these two datasets.

 ```javascript
 def parse(self, response):